Azure best practices for network security

 Deploy perimeter networks for security zones

-A perimeter network (also known as a DMZ) is a physical or logical network segment that provides an additional layer of security between your assets and the internet.
+A perimeter network (also known as a DMZ) is a physical or logical network segment that provides an extra layer of security between your assets and the internet.
 Specialized network access control devices on the edge of a perimeter network allow only desired traffic into your virtual network.

 Perimeter networks are useful because you can focus your network access control management, monitoring, logging, and reporting on the devices at the edge of your Azure virtual network.
-A perimeter network is where you typically enable distributed denial of service (DDoS) prevention, intrusion detection/intrusion prevention systems (IDS/IPS), firewall rules and policies, web filtering, network antimalware, and more.
+A perimeter network is where you typically enable distributed denial of service (DDoS) protection, intrusion detection/intrusion prevention systems (IDS/IPS), firewall rules and policies, web filtering, network antimalware, and more.
 The network security devices sit between the internet and your Azure virtual network and have an interface on both networks.

 Although this is the basic design of a perimeter network, there are many different designs, like back-to-back, tri-homed, and multi-homed.

 Based on the Zero Trust concept mentioned earlier, we recommend that you consider using a perimeter network for all high security deployments to enhance the level of network security and access control for your Azure resources.
-You can use Azure or a third-party solution to provide an additional layer of security between your assets and the internet:
+You can use Azure or a third-party solution to provide an extra layer of security between your assets and the internet:

 - Third-party offerings.
-Search the Azure Marketplace for next-generation firewall (NGFW) and other third-party offerings that provide familiar security tools and significantly enhanced levels of network security.
+Search the Azure Marketplace for next-generation firewall (NGFW) and other third-party offerings that provide familiar security tools and enhanced levels of network security.
 Configuration might be more complex, but a third-party offering might allow you to use existing capabilities and skillsets.

 Avoid exposure to the internet with dedicated WAN links